 The PIE tax rules require that all taxable income, deductible expenses and tax credits relating to a Member's investment are allocated to individual Members based on their investment in the Scheme.
 Tax is charged to each Member on their share of allocated net income at their Prescribed Investor Rate (PIR) (as advised to the administration manager), adjusted for allocated tax credits.
-Applicable PIRs for individual Members are either 10.5%, 17.5% or 28%, or 0% for Trustees.
+Applicable PIRs for Members are either 10.5%, 17.5% or 28%.